ibm-cloud-docs/vpc/vsi_is_create_windows_custom_image.md

          C:\Windows\System32\Sysprep\Sysprep.exe /oobe /generalize /shutdown "/unattend:C:\Program Files\Cloudbase Solutions\Cloudbase-Init\conf\Unattend.xml"
          ```
          {: codeblock}

+         If you are customizing a virtual server instance to migrate from classic infrastructure, return to [Migrating a virtual    server from the classic infrastructure](/docs/vpc?topic=vpc-migrate-vsi-to-vpc#migrate-customize-image-vpc) and continue completing migration steps.
+         {: tip}

 5. Convert the Windows VHD image to qcow2 by running the following command:
      ```